Ravens–Steelers rivalry: Characteristics

 Steel Mill closures in the 1970's and 1980s brought many Pittsburgh residents to the Baltimore Area where Bethlehem Steel was still thriving at the time.
 In Baltimore, this rivalry has the added element of a small number of former Baltimore Colts fans in the area becoming Steelers fans after the Colts moved, then retaining their affiliation with the Steelers after the Ravens began play in Baltimore as a division rival of the Steelers.
 In Pittsburgh, it is considered the spiritual successor to the Browns–Steelers rivalry due to the Browns' relocation to Baltimore, as well as the "reactivated" Browns' poor record against the Steelers since returning to the league in 1999.
 Due to its physical nature, it has received comparisons to the Steelers' rivalry with the Oakland Raiders in the 1970s, when those two teams were among the most physical teams in the league.
 Both teams have also handed each other their first loss in their current stadiums; the Steelers handed the Ravens their first loss at PSINet Stadium (now M&T Bank Stadium) in 1998, while the Ravens returned the favor by handing the Steelers their first loss at Heinz Field (now Acrisure Stadium) in 2001.

 Additionally, a notable battleground for the rivalry is the Harrisburg, Pennsylvania market area.
 Harrisburg is officially a secondary market for the Ravens, and so CBS affiliate WHP-TV must show all Ravens Sunday afternoon away games.
 The Steelers also have a significant fan base in the area, so when the Ravens are at home, the Steelers are shown instead.
 The Harrisburg area also has a significant fan base for the Philadelphia Eagles, who also have Harrisburg as a secondary market (but are in the NFC, so Fox affiliate WPMT usually shows the Eagles).
 The Colts also had many fans in Harrisburg during their stay in Baltimore.

 In 2005, Sports Illustrated ranked the rivalry #2 on a list of "Top 10 New NFL Rivalries".
 By 2015, Bleacher Report had ranked it the #1 rivalry in all of the NFL.
 One of the rivalry's most memorable moments was Ravens linebacker Terrell Suggs being quoted as saying that a "bounty" was put out on the head of Steelers wide receiver Hines Ward.
 The bounty controversy was cleared up when Suggs insisted his words were just meant as a joke.
 The NFL investigated, and Suggs was cleared of any wrongdoing.

 History

-1996–2007: Creation of the Ravens
+1990s and 2000s

 In 1996, NFL football returned to Baltimore, 12 years after the original Baltimore Colts moved to Indianapolis.
 In a strange twist of fate, Art Modell, former owner of the Steelers' traditional rival, the Cleveland Browns, agreed to suspend the Browns franchise in return for taking his players and personnel to Baltimore, creating the Baltimore Ravens expansion franchise.
 The inter-divisional rivalry carried over with both teams remaining in what was then the AFC Central Division.